cs169/technical-presentation-sp19/presentation_review.md

 The presenting team will give a roughly 7 minute presentation on the main technical challenges faced in their project.

-The presentation does **not** need to include an overview of the customer need, since the reviewing team(s) will have obtained this information before the presentation, either by watching recorded interviews or inspecting other project documentation.

 To keep in mind while preparing your presentation:

 * Rehearse your presentation to make sure everyone is speaking clearly,